Connects: Yellowhead Hwy. to Alaska Hwy.

 - J 397.2 Boya Lake Provincial Park: campground 1.2 miles east of highway.

-- J 450.1 Junction with Alaska Highway; gas station with gas, diesel, propane.
+- J 450.1 Junction with Alaska Highway; gas station with gas/diesel/propane, convenience store.
 Watson Lake is 13.3 miles southeast.
 Nugget City (gas, accommodations, restaurant, gift shop, campground) is less than a mile west on the Alaska Highway.